williamfzc/diffctx/README.md

 # diffctx = diff context

-A GitHub action for automatically evaluating the function level impacts of Pull Requests.
+A GitHub action for automatically evaluating the logic level impacts of Pull Requests.

 ## Showcase